 - Recruitment reframed as talent and capability acquisition

 Organising people to undertake work is just as, if not more important than managing and developing them.
 Despite this fact, Organisation Design often receives much less attention than other areas of HR.
 The courses in this stream cover best practices and best fit opportunities to optimise people’s contribution at work.

 - Organisation design for modern, compelling and effective working

 - Process design in both HR and the business

 - Role and job design for good work and higher productivity

 - Contingent and gig working – HR’s role with Procurement

-- Workspace design – HR’s role with Property, FM, Digital and IT
+- Hybrid workspace design – HR’s role with Property, FM, Digital and IT